Matriculation / Student Success and Support

 - A student may challenge a course only once.

 - Credit by examination cannot be used to satisfy Victor Valley College’s 12 unit residency requirement for the Associate Degree.

 - A maximum of 32 units earned through nontraditional means (CLEP, AP, DANTES, Department Exam, Military) may apply toward the Associate Degree with no more than 15 units permitted for college courses graded on a Pass/No Pass basis.
-This limitation does not apply to units earned at the community college of the Air Force (CCAF).
+This limitation does not apply to units earned at the Air Force's community college (CCAF).